react-native-integrate/integrate/docs/SETTINGS_GRADLE.md

-MainApplication Task Configuration (`main_application`)
+Settings Gradle Task Configuration (`settings_gradle`)
 ================================================

 Overview
 --------

-The `main_application` task is designed to facilitate modifications to the `MainApplication` java or kotlin files in Android projects.
+The `settings_gradle` task is designed to facilitate modifications to the `settings.gradle` files in Android projects.
 It is the main entry file of the android application.
-This task provides the flexibility to make changes to different sections of the `MainApplication` java or kotlin file.
+This task provides the flexibility to make changes to different sections of the `settings.gradle` file.

 Task Properties
 ---------------

 #### `type` (string, required)
-Specifies the task type, which should be set to "main_application" for this task.
+Specifies the task type, which should be set to "settings_gradle" for this task.

 #### `name` (string)
 An optional name for the task.
 If provided, the task state will be saved as a variable.